 14.2.5.3.
-SCOPE OF REVIEW
+Scope of the Review

 14.2.5.3.1.
-REAPPOINTMENT, PROMOTION AND/OR TENURE
+Reappointment, Promotion, and/or Tenure

-When hearing a case involving denial of reappointment, promotion and/or tenure, the Peer Review Hearing Committee may receive evidence and consider only the following in order to determine whether or not the faculty member's rights have been violated:
+When hearing a case involving denial of reappointment, promotion, and/or tenure, the Peer Review Hearing Committee may receive evidence and consider only the following in order to determine whether the faculty member's rights have been violated:

-- Whether or not the policies and procedures set forth in Sections 3, Evaluation; 4, Reappointment; 5, Promotion; 6, Tenure and/or 7, Appointment, Reappointment, Promotion, and Tenure for Librarians of this Handbook were correctly followed in reaching a decision affecting the faculty member's professional appointment; - Whether or not the faculty matter received a reasonable opportunity to present his/her side of the matter at issue; and/or - Whether or not the decision affecting the faculty member's professional appointment was made in a fair and/or reasonable manner, i.e. whether there was some rational basis to support the decision.
+- Whether the policies and procedures set forth in Sections 3 "Evaluation"; 4 "Reappointment"; 5 "Promotion"; 6 "Tenure", and/or 7 "Appointment, Reappointment, Promotion, and Tenure for Librarians" of this Handbook were correctly followed in reaching a decision affecting the faculty member's professional appointment; - Whether the faculty member received a reasonable opportunity to present their side of the matter at issue; and/or - Whether the decision affecting the faculty member's professional appointment was made in a fair and/or reasonable manner, i.e., whether there was some rational basis to support the decision.

 14.2.5.3.2.
-ILLEGAL DISCRIMINATION
+Illegal Discrimination